+ltem no. 1781 Same as: 1782, 1783 No. to identify the observations received from the public No. 110751/ 25.08.2006 and No. 76076 05.09.2006 Same as: No. 110750/25.08.2006 and No. 76077/05.09.2006, No. 110749/25.08.2006 and No. 76078/05.09.2006 The questioner formulated observations an proposals as it follows: - Total costs for closing the mine are unrealistic; No financial guarantees have been stipulated;There is no liner proposed for the tailings pond; - The EIA report does not stipulate financial guarantees destined to secure the waste rock deposit.

+- The EIA report does not assess the "zero alternative";

+accordance with the legislation in force.

-- The total costs for mine closure are unrealistic; - No financial guarantees have been stipulated; - There is no liner proposed for the tailings pond; - The EIA report does not stipulate financial guarantees destined to secure the waste rock deposit. - There is not a Safety Report submitted for the public consultation and evaluation by the competent authorities; - The EIA report does not evaluate the "Zero alternative"; - The Project poses a threat for protected flora and fauna; - Roşia Montană Gold Corporation does not comply with the provisions of art.
-11 of The Mining Law no. 85/2003. - The EIA report does not comprise an assessment of the impact of "the cyanide rain" phenomenon generated by the evaporation of the cyanide from the tailings pond.
-Nor does it comprise a description of the transboundary impact in case of an accident affecting important natural areas, such as KOROS MAROS national park located in Hungary, along the Mureş Valley.
+- The Project poses a threat for protected flora and fauna; - S.C.
+Roşia Montană Gold Corporation S.A. does not comply with the provisions of the art.11 from the Mining Law 85/2003.

+- there is no safety report available for the public disclosure and competent authorities assessment, in

+- The EIA report does not contain an impact assessment of the phenomenon "cyanide rain" caused by the cyanide evaporation from the tailings management facility and a description of the trans-boundary impact in case of accident on some natural important areas such as Koros Maros National park from Hungary located along the Mureş valley.

-RMGC's closure estimates, which were developed by a team of independent experts with international experience and will be reviewed by third party experts, are based on the assumption that the project can be completed according to the plan, without interruptions, bankruptcy or the like.
-They are engineering calculations and estimates based on the current commitments of the closure plan and are summarized in the EIA's Mine Closure and Rehabilitation Management Plan (Plan J in the EIA).
+RMGC's closure estimates, which were developed by a team of independent experts with international experience and will be reviewed by third party experts, are based on the assumption that the project can be completed according to the plan, without interruptions, bankruptcy or the like They are engineering calculations and estimates based on the current commitments of the closure plan and are summarized in the EIA's Mine Closure and Rehabilitation Management Plan (Plan J in the EIA).
 Annex 1 of Plan J will be updated using a more detailed approach looking at every individual year and calculating the amount of surety, which must be set aside year by year to rehabilitate the mine before RMGC is released from all its legal obligations.
 Most importantly, the current estimates assume the application of international best practice, best available technology (BAT) and compliance with all Romanian and European Union laws and regulations.